← All workflows

 • Maps each topic to specific claims and elements

-• Includes privilege carve-outs and time-bound scoping
+• Includes privilege carve-outs and time-bound parameters

 Required documents